thinkum/commonide/README.md

-  application development for user interface toolkits on mobile platforms -- e.g: Android w/ JNI for user interface APIs in the Android Runtime Environment, Android application process environment, Android libc (e.g Bionic), and OpenGL for abitrary GPUs on Android devices; iOS w/ FFI and Apple Frameworks, such as may be available typically in XCode development environments; X with Hildon on Maemo devices (cf. Nokia) [Context:TechArchives].
-The concept of developing a user interface system for singularly audal output and arbitrary key/cursor or speech-to-text input may be addressed, in some regards, in parallel to the principally visual aspetcs of this design.
+  application development for user interface toolkits on mobile platforms -- e.g: Android w/ JNI for user interface APIs in the Android Runtime Environment, Android application process environment, Android libc (e.g Bionic), and OpenGL for arbitrary GPUs on Android devices; iOS w/ FFI and Apple Frameworks, such as may be available typically in XCode development environments; X with Hildon on Maemo devices (cf. Nokia) [Context:TechArchives].
+The concept of developing a user interface system for singularly audal output and arbitrary key/cursor or speech-to-text input may be addressed, in some regards, in parallel to the principally visual aspects of this design.

 ----